Ria424/developers-animatesdk-docs/Document_object/Document9908.md

 #### Description

-Method; inserts a string of text.
+Method; Inserts a string of text.
 If the optional parameters are not passed, the existing text selection is replaced; if the Text object isn’t currently being edited, the whole text string is replaced.
 If only *startIndex* is passed, the string passed is inserted at this position.
 If *startIndex* and *endIndex* are passed, the string passed replaces the segment of text starting from *startIndex* up to, but not including, *endIndex*.

 #### Example